- Become a Lawyer

 Throughout The Path (Law Society of Alberta), there are topics covered that occurred in Canada that are disturbing to some viewers.
 If you need to talk to someone, or need support, we encourage you to reach out to the Alberta Lawyers’ Assistance Society (Assist).

-Follow the password recovery steps available within The Path website.
+Follow the password recovery steps available within The Path website or contact NVision at technicalhelp@nvisionthepath.ca.

-Your information is stored within the learning management system (LMS) database which is as secure as the password you create.
-By default, The Path requires a strong password be created, but individuals can create a more complex password.
-Only course administrators can access any content such as email addresses and they cannot see passwords.
+Your information is stored within the learning management system (LMS) database, which is as secure as the password you create.
+Only course administrators can access any content such as email addresses.

 Program Details

-Active lawyers have 18 months to complete The Path (Law Society of Alberta), from April 21, 2021.
-This applies to all active statuses (e.g., part-time, pro bono, non-practising, out of province, over 50 years) and practice areas.
+This applies to all active statuses (e.g., part-time, pro bono, out of province, over 50 years) and practice areas, with the exception of lawyers who have the status of active – non-practising.

 There is no additional cost to active or inactive Alberta lawyers to take The Path (Law Society of Alberta) through the Law Society.

-Yes, the requirement to complete The Path (Law Society of Alberta) within 18 months applies to all active statuses, regardless of practice area.
+Yes, the requirement to complete The Path (Law Society of Alberta) within nine months applies to all active statuses, with the exception of lawyers who have the status of active – non-practising.

-You will be required to take The Path (Law Society of Alberta) within 18 months of becoming a member of the Law Society of Alberta.
+You will be required to take The Path (Law Society of Alberta) within nine months of becoming a member of the Law Society of Alberta.
 While we appreciate some are eager to complete this education, you are not eligible to take the course until you are a member of the Law Society of Alberta.
 We are unable to track completion of transferring lawyers before you have a Member ID.
+If you have taken a similar course mandated by another Law Society, you may be eligible for an exemption.

-All Alberta lawyers are encouraged to take The Path (Law Society of Alberta) as it contains Alberta specific content.
-While completion of the Practice Readiness Education Program (PREP) was not one of the original exemption grounds, since the launch of The Path the Law Society has reviewed PREP content and determined the education sufficiently addresses the Truth and Reconciliation Commission’s Call to Action #27.
+The Law Society has confirmed that the content covered in the Practice Readiness Education Program (PREP) sufficiently addresses the Truth and Reconciliation Commission’s Call to Action #27.
 Rather than ask each lawyer who completed PREP in Alberta to take steps to certify an exemption through the lawyer portal, the Law Society will automatically change the status for these lawyers so that they are exempt from the requirement to complete The Path.
 The automatic change in status does not apply to lawyers who completed PREP outside Alberta; these lawyers who choose to certify they are exempt will need to take steps to certify their exemption through the lawyer portal.
+See question 10 for the steps on how to certify an exemption.

 Lawyers who have completed PREP in Alberta but choose to take The Path will have their statuses changed to “completed” once NVision notifies the Law Society of the course completion.

-Alberta lawyers who have completed The Path (National) through the Canadian Bar Association (CBA) or another organization, or who have completed the Indigenous Canada program through the University of Alberta, are considered to meet the education requirements and may choose to certify that they are exempt from taking The Path (Law Society of Alberta) through the Law Society.
+Alberta lawyers who have completed another course on Indigenous history of Canada and its societal impacts may be eligible to certify that they are exempt from taking The Path (Law Society of Alberta) through the Law Society.

-We also understand that lawyers could receive Indigenous education in many other ways, and this adds complexity to making exemptions.
+We understand that lawyers could receive Indigenous education in many other ways.
 We know others have experiences with Aboriginal law and Indigenous law or legal traditions.
 This experience may also be gained through personal cultural experiences and Indigenous identity or ancestry.

-While the Law Society will not pre-emptively evaluate or accredit individual programs or experiences, lawyers may choose to certify that they are exempt based on the third ground, that they have other previous education or knowledge that sufficiently addresses the Truth and Reconciliation Commission’s Call to Action #27.
-Lawyers who certify they are exempt under this ground must ensure that their previous education or knowledge included training in intercultural competency, conflict resolution, human rights and anti-racism.
+Lawyers who certify they are exempt must ensure that their previous education or knowledge included training in intercultural competency, conflict resolution, human rights and anti-racism.
 As well, it should be sufficient to address Truth and Reconciliation Call to Action #27 which includes:

 - History and legacy of residential schools